The Holdout Randomization Test for Feature Selection in Black Box Models: Benchmarks

-We benchmark the HRT on a variant of a benchmark from a recent paper on feature selection in Bayesian neural networks \citep{liang:etal:2018:bayesian-nns}.
+To evaluate a more practical scenario, we next study the HRT on a variant of a benchmark from a recent paper on feature selection in Bayesian neural networks \citep{liang:etal:2018:bayesian-nns}.
+In this scenario, we do not assume the complete conditionals are known and instead estimate them from the observed data.
 We generate $100$ independent datasets of $500$ samples each with a nonlinear ground truth regression model,

 where $\sigma = 0.5$ and $\epsilon \sim \mathcal{N}(0,1)$.
 The $500$ features are generated to have $0.5$ correlation coefficient with each other,